mekowalski/hacktoberfest-beginner/README.md

 1. Add your Profile Page in the respective `Profiles-Year` directory
 2. In your preferred language create a simple `Hello World` script in the respective `Hello-World-Year` directory

+-Even if you don't want to code `Hello World` in your preferred language because it's already done, please still contribute your piece.
+Your way of writing in a language may differ from another person's way.

 Make a Pull Request for your changes and wait to be merged.

 # How to Begin